inaimathi/langnostic/drafts/gcp-is-bullshit-and-heres-why.md

 Fuck you.

-[Every](https://cloud.google.com/docs/authentication/provide-credentials-adc) [piece](https://stackoverflow.com/a/75933132) of [documentation](https://cloud.google.com/vertex-ai/generative-ai/docs/start/quickstarts/quickstart) I've seen on this is _highly insistent_ that you have to call `cloud auth application-default login` in order to set up your credentials.
+[Every](https://cloud.google.com/docs/authentication/provide-credentials-adc) [piece](https://stackoverflow.com/a/75933132) of [documentation](https://cloud.google.com/vertex-ai/generative-ai/docs/start/quickstarts/quickstart) I've seen on this is _highly insistent_ that you have to call `gcloud auth application-default login` in order to set up your credentials.
 The only problem with this is that it forces you to go through an OAuth authentication process with your Google account.
 As in, in-browser.
-Which means there is absolutely _no way_ to translate that into a deployable web-app.
+Which means there is no obvious way to translate that into a deployable web-app.

 I'll save you the several hours of searching, tweaking, testing and apoplectic rage: What you _actually_ have to do is go back to that [API authentication page](https://console.cloud.google.com/apis/credentials) and set up something called a Service Account for your project, granting it scopes to VertexAI. _Then_ you have to download a JSON object corresponding to it that looks something like